teonite/matrix/README.md

 ## Getting Started

-To begin, you don`t necessarily need to modify any variables inside the `config/config.sh` file, but in most cases, it is recommended to consider changing the namespace.
+To begin, you don't necessarily need to modify any variables inside the `config/config.sh` file, but in most cases, it is recommended to consider changing the namespace.

 Follow the steps below to get started: